 To shift-invariantly trilinearly straighten one signal out of many signals in MATLAB, you can follow these steps:

 Define the signals: Start by defining the signals you want to straighten.
-Let's say you have multiple signals stored in an array called signals
+Let's say you have multiple signals stored in an array called signals, and the signal you want to straighten is stored in a variable called signal_to_straighten.

 main.m145 chars4 lines